SpenceKonde/RTClib/README.md

 This is a fork of Adafruit's fork of JeeLab's fantastic real time clock library for Arduino, adding support for AVR boards that don't support hardware I2C, or do so only through the USI.

+At present no testing of any sort has been conducted, this is expected to change within days.

 # Installation #

 To download. click the DOWNLOADS button to the right, and rename the uncompressed folder RTClib_Tiny.